 If Risk Alternatives believes an issue requires a lawyer, or a lawyer might add real value, we can help you define the issue and find the right legal assistance.

 Special Issues for Nonprofits

 I’m a nonprofit board member.
 How do I know if my nonprofit needs a risk management program?

-If you serve on a nonprofit board that does not have a risk management program, you are putting your reputation at risk.
+If you serve on a nonprofit board that does not have a risk management program or specific nonprofit training or nonprofit resources, you are putting your reputation at risk.
 If the organization struggles, it will reflect on you.
 Why would you put yourself in that position?
 And if you believe in the organization’s mission, why would you put that mission at risk?

 Do any particular issues signal a potential need for risk management at a nonprofit?

 In our experience, certain issues deserve a second look: